videosdk-live/videosdk-docs/ios_docs_versioned_docs/version-2.0.x/guide/video-and-audio-calling-api-sdk/features/remove-participant.md

 slug: remove-participant
 ---

-# Remove Participant
+# Remove Participant - iOS

 Remove participant allows removing participant while session is on-going.
 This can be helpful when moderation in particular meeting is required.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';